qwertie/ecsharp/Doc/LLLPG/LeMP.md

 2. Spooky action at a distance: C/C++ macros have global scope.
 If you define one inside a function, it continues to exist beyond the end of the function unless you explicitly get rid of it with `#undef`.
 Even worse, header files often define macros, which can sometimes accidentally interfere with the meaning of other header files or source files.
 In contrast, LeMP macros like `replace` (the LeMP equivalent of `#define`) only affect the current block (between braces).
 Also, one file cannot affect another file in any way, so many files can be processed concurrently.

-3. Limited ability: there just aren't that many things you can accomplish with C/C++ macros; With LeMP you can load user-defined macros that can do arbitrary transformations (although it's outside the scope of this article, and not very convenient yet).
+3. Limited ability: there just aren't that many things you can accomplish with C/C++ macros; With LeMP you can load user-defined macros that can do arbitrary transformations (although it's outside the scope of this article, and not super convenient yet).

 4. Weird language: the C/C++ preprocessor has a different syntax from normal C/C++.
 In contrast, LeMP code simply looks like some kind of enhanced C#.